ribugent/arch/Readme.md

 ## ⚠️ Disclaimer ⚠️

-Use the PKGBUILD's at your own risk.
+Use the PKGBUILDs at your own risk.
 I'm not responsible for any damage and/or security issues caused by installing any packages.